Folding bicycle: Half- or mid-fold

 Many folding frames follow the classic frame pattern of the safety bicycle's diamond frame, but feature a hinge point (with single or double hinges) allowing the bicycle to fold approximately in half.
 Quick-release clamps enable raising or lowering steering and seat columns.
 A similar swing hinge may be combined with a folding steering column.
 Fold designs may use larger wheels, even the same size as in non-folders, for users prioritizing ride over fold compactness.
-Bikes that use this kind of fold include, Dahon, and Montague, and Tern.
+Bikes that use this kind of fold include, Dahon, Montague and Tern.

 Vertical Fold

-Instead of folding horizontally, this style of bike has one or two hinges along the main tube and/or chain and seat stays that allow the bike to fold vertically.
+Instead of folding horizontally, this style of bike has one or two hinges along the main tube or chain and seat stays that allow the bike to fold vertically.
 The result leaves the two wheels side by side but is often more compact than a horizontally hinged design.
 The Brompton and Dahon Qix D8 both feature vertical folding.